-Harula is a poet, performer and facilitator based in the South West.
-She is the current Exeter Slam Champion, founder of the Postal Poetry Library and loves writing on the spot poems for the public.
-Fascinated by the power of the imagination, she is passionate about the way creativity connects us with each other, and loves to gather writing ideas while out walking.
+Poet, performer and facilitator Harula Ladd is based in the South West and is the current Exeter Slam Champion.
+She's also the founder of the Postal Poetry Library, and loves writing on-the-spot poems for the public.
+Fascinated by the power of the imagination, Harula is passionate about the way creativity connects us.
+She gathers ideas for her writing while out walking.

 is hard to put back on at a moment’s notice,

 when someone knocks on your door to offer